Just-in-Time (JIT) Permissions

 JIT permissions are granted with the minimum scope and duration needed.
 All grants are logged for audit and can be revoked at any time.

-| Standard | Description | LumoAuth Implementation |
+| Standard | Description | LumoAuth implementation |

 |---|---|---|

-| RFC 9396 | Rich Authorization Requests (RAR) | Full support for authorization_details JSON structure |
+| RFC 9396 | Rich Authorization Requests (RAR) — lets clients attach structured JSON authorization_details to a token request instead of opaque scope strings | Full support for authorization_details |

-| RFC 8693 | Token Exchange | Downscoping tokens with specific RAR objects |
+| RFC 8693 | OAuth 2.0 Token Exchange — swap one token for another, recording subject/actor; used here to downscope a broad agent token into a JIT-scoped one | Downscoping tokens with specific RAR objects |

-| CAEP | Continuous Access Evaluation Profile | Real-time token revocation on suspicious behavior |
+| CAEP | Continuous Access Evaluation Profile (OpenID).
+A standard for identity providers to push real-time session-event signals (session revoked, credential change) to relying parties so they can invalidate sessions immediately. | Real-time token revocation on suspicious behavior |

-Core Concepts
+Core concepts

 Every agent task gets a unique sub-identity via a task_id.
-This creates isolation
+This isolates different workflows, even for the same agent.

 {